coenhallie/mobile-work-app/docs/JOB_STATUS_SYSTEM.md

 4. **COMPLETED**

    - Status after a contractor marks the job as complete
-   - client can review the completed work
+   - Client can review the completed work on-site and finalize the job
-   - Appears in the client's "Active Projects" list with a "Review Work" action
+   - Appears in the client's "Active Projects" list with a "Finalize Job" action

-5. **IN_REVIEW**

-   - Status after a client begins reviewing the work
-   - client can finalize the job after review
-   - Contractor sees this job with "Awaiting Review" status

-6. **FINALIZED**
+5. **FINALIZED**
    - Final status after the client approves the work and finalizes the job
    - Job is considered complete and payment is processed
    - Job no longer appears in active lists